Kraken vs. Canucks Prediction & Picks - November 24

 Kraken Splits and Trends

-- The Kraken (8-8-5 overall) have posted a record of 3-5-8 in games that have needed OT this season.
+- The Kraken have earned a record of 3-5-8 in overtime contests as part of an overall mark of 8-8-5.

 - In the eight games Seattle has played that were decided by one goal, it racked up 11 points.

-- This season the Kraken scored just one goal in six games and they finished 0-5-1 in those matchups.
+- This season the Kraken registered just one goal in six games and they finished 0-5-1 in those matchups.

 - Seattle has one point (0-1-1) in two games this season when it has scored two goals.

-- The Kraken have earned 19 points in their 12 games with at least three goals scored.
+- The Kraken have scored more than two goals 12 times, earning 19 points from those matchups (8-1-3).

-- Seattle has scored a lone power-play goal in seven games this season and has recorded eight points from those matchups.
+- This season, Seattle has recorded a single power-play goal in seven games has a record of 3-2-2 in those matchups.

+- The Kraken have been outshot by opponents in nine games, going 2-6-1 to record five points.

 Team Stats Comparison